P2320A EasyMount Ussing Chamber Slider

 Designed for studying transport across human cornea & corneal endothelium

-The P2320A EasyMount Slider is designed with a 10.4 mm diameter and an innovative curved mounting surface, making it ideal for studies involving human cornea and corneal endothelium.
+The P2320A EasyMount Ussing Chamber Slider is designed with a 10.4 mm diameter and an innovative curved mounting surface, making it ideal for studies involving human cornea and corneal endothelium.
 This slider’s unique curvature supports the natural shape of corneal tissues, minimizing edge stress and preserving tissue integrity, which is essential for accurate physiological measurements.
 With a 0.85 cm² aperture area, the P2320A allows precise study of transport, hydration, and permeability properties across corneal tissue.
 Its compatibility with the P2300 Ussing Chamber and specialized design make it a highly effective tool for ophthalmological research, enabling reliable, reproducible data collection in corneal barrier and transport studies.

 ⦿ To be used with P2300 EasyMount Ussing Chambers